hyosubkim/NESC_3505_textbook/syllabus.md

 See our Canvas homepage for the academic concession form.

 ### Academic Integrity
-The academic enterprise is founded on honesty, civility, and integrity.
+The academic enterprise is founded on honesty, civility, integrity, and accountability.
 As members of this enterprise, all students are expected to know, understand, and follow the codes of conduct regarding academic integrity.
 At the most basic level, this means submitting only original work done by you and acknowledging all sources of information or ideas and attributing them to others as required.
 This also means you should not cheat, copy, or mislead others about what is your work.
 Violations of academic integrity (i.e., misconduct) lead to the breakdown of the academic enterprise, and therefore serious consequences arise and harsh sanctions are imposed.
 For example, incidences of plagiarism or cheating may result in a mark of zero on the assignment or exam and more serious consequences may apply if the matter is referred to the President's Advisory Committee on Student Discipline.
 Careful records are kept in order to monitor and prevent recurrences.

 A more detailed description of academic integrity, including the University's policies and procedures, may be found in the Academic Calendar at <http://calendar.ubc.ca/vancouver/index.cfm?tree=3,54,111,0>.

 ### Plagiarism
-Students must correctly cite any code or text that has been authored by someone else or by the student themselves for other assignments.

 Cases of plagiarism may include, but are not limited to:

 -   the reproduction (copying and pasting) of code or text with none or minimal reformatting (e.g., changing the name of the variables)
 -   the translation of an algorithm or a script from a language to another
 -   the generation of code by automatic code-generation software

-An "adequate acknowledgement" requires a detailed identification of the (parts of the) code or text reused and a full citation of the original source code that has been reused.

-The above attribution policy applies only to assignments. **No code or text may be copied (with or without attribution) from any source during a quiz or exam.
-Answers must always be in your own words.
-At a minimum, copying will result in a grade of 0 for the related question.**

-**Repeated plagiarism of any form could result in larger penalties, including failure of the course.**
+**Plagiarism of any form will result in serious penalties, including failure of the course.**

 ## Attribution

-Parts of this syllabus (particularly the policies) have been copied and derived from the [UBC MDS Policies](https://ubc-mds.github.io/policies/).
+Portions of this syllabus, including the Policies section, have been copied and adapted from the [UBC MDS Policies](https://ubc-mds.github.io/policies/) and [UBC's Campus-wide Policies and Regulations](https://vancouver.calendar.ubc.ca/campus-wide-policies-and-regulations).

-## Communication
-We will use (Canvas, Microsoft Teams, Edstem...?) to facilitate discussion outside of class.

-## Course Structure
-Classes will utilize a mixed format of lectures, videos, class discussions, labs, and student presentations in order to foster an interactive and engaged learning experience.
-A link to the current schedule can be found here (create link) and will be updated as we go.

-Need to really think about this.
-Some ideas and things to consider:
-- 3 credit hour course
-- Meet 2 days/week for 1.5 hrs per session?
-- Split meetings into 1 lecture, 1 tutorial/lab per week
-- Notes on UBC's CS 0.5 ([Dawson et al 2018](https://www.cs.ubc.ca/~meghana/sigcse_2018_dawson.pdf)):
-    - For 4 credit hr course, split into one 80-minute lecture and one 50-minute tutorial per week
-    - "In each content module students are assigned pre-class work consisting of reading custom course materials, solving problems using the new concepts, and writing and submitting a brief summary of what they learned and at least one question about the module or how it relates to the rest of the course."
-    - "In lecture we use Just-In-Time teaching [15] and deliver short mini-lectures to address the questions raised by students in their pre-class work.
-Students spend the majority of lecture time working in small groups to solve problems on a worksheet package; we usually interject with one or two 5-10 minute mini-lectures and/or wrap-up discussion that focuses on key problems from the worksheets.
-Completed worksheet packages are collected in the following lecture, graded for completion, and returned electronically."
-    - "In tutorials, students work in small groups on weekly homework assignments with TA support.
-They also complete weekly peer review assignments that require them to solve a problem, assess three of their peers’ solutions, and complete a self-assessment of their own solution."

-## Learning Objectives

-The course is designed to achieve three primary goals:

-1. You will learn to write programs in a high-level programming language (i.e., Python).
-2. You will learn to process, visualize, and analyze data using some of the most powerful (and popular) tools in data science (e.g., pandas, NumPy, Jupyter).
-3. You will learn to approach and solve novel problems in a logical, step-wise (algorithmic) manner.
-4. You will learn to effectively visualize and present the results of your data analyses.
-5. You will leave the class well-prepared to advance your programming and data analysis skills, whether in advanced undergraduate or graduate courses (e.g., statistics, modeling, machine learning, etc.), academic research, or industry.

-Major course themes:

-- Core programming skills
-- Data exploration and visualization
-- Data analysis

-Here are specific topics related to Python and scientific computing we will cover in this course:

-- Why programming/Python/data science?
-- What is a computer program?
-- Variables and assignment
-- Data types and conversion
-- Lists
-- Dictionaries
-- Conditional statements and control flow
-- For loops
-- Functions
-- File I/O (input & output)
-- Scientific computing using NumPy
-- Data visualization with Matplotlib and Seaborn
-- Structuring data with Pandas

-We will actively apply the core programming skills you learn throughout the course to explore and better understand research-related questions and examples (**[Note: some of these are pie-in-the-sky ideas that will likely not make the cut.]**):
-- Work with Romeo and Jean (and others) on good 'example use' cases and datasets (interleave with concepts from Romeo's lab/methods course KIN 419)
-- EMG: reflex responses
-- Postural responses
-- From JS: introduce derivates and integrals for discretized values
-    - Students experiment with position, velocity, acceleration traces (JS)
-- Some linear algebra?
-    - Change between coordinate systems within a sports science context (JS)

-- Exploratory data analysis
-- Working with repeated measures data
-- Data processing and dealing with outliers
-- Statistical inference using Python
-  - Bayes' Theorem
-  - Regression (introduce vector and matrix notation here?)
-- Working with behavioral data
-  - Kinematics (e.g., reach trajectories)
-  - Reaction times
-  - Signal Detection Theory
-  - Psychophysical functions
-  - Sensorimotor adaptation
-- Signal processing
-  - Time vs frequency domain representations
-  - Sampling
-  - Filtering (consider using Paul Gribble's iPhone and heartrate exercise)

-## Computing Environment
-The course will rely on a online computing environment called Jupyter.
-Each student will have their own JupyterHub instance and can connect to this from a variety of devices over the internet.
-The address of the class JupyterHub is here (create link).
-You will log in with your normal UBC credentials.

-## Learning Assessment
-Much of the work you do for the course will, for good reason, require lots of programming.
-We will mostly be using Jupyter notebooks for assignments and labs that you will turn in for grading.
-[Using Jupyter tools to assess student learning](https://jupyter4edu.github.io/jupyter-edu-book/getting-going.html).

-The grade in the course will be determined by the following categories:

-### Class Participation (xx% of grade)??
-Attendance and participation is critical for success in this course as it takes a hands-on, practical approach to programming and data analysis.

-### Labs (xx% of grade)
-The main part of the course will consist of several labs.
-These labs will explore key concepts in kinesiological research, with a focus on the brain-behavior relationship, and will consist of multiple exercises.
-Most of this work will take place in the Jupyterhub.

-### Homework (xx% of grade)
-Programming is a skill, and, like any skill, requires consistent practice.
-As such, you will receive regular programming assignments meant to solidify the conceptual knowledge gained through readings, videos, and lectures.

-Thoughts:
-- Skills-based notebooks or DataCamp exercises (must be prior to each session - unlimited opportunities to get right)
-- More involved problem set each week/module (see Gribble course, NYU course)